smartcar/python-sdk/README.md

 ### `is_compatible(vin)`

-Determine if a vehicle is compatible with Smartcar.
+Determine vehicle compatibility with Smartcar.

-A compatible vehicle is a vehicle:
+A compatible vehicle is a vehicle that:
-1. that has the hardware required for internet connectivity,
+1. has the hardware required for internet connectivity,
-2. that belongs to the makes and models Smartcar supports, and
+2. belongs to the makes and models Smartcar supports, and
-3. that supports the permissions.
+3. supports the permissions.

 _To use this function, please contact us!_